ProgradeDV/open-feed-reader/README.md

 It is recommended using cron to run it every 5-20 minutes

 ### Permissions
-- Any user with the feeds.add_source, feeds.change_source, feeds.delete_source permissions can add, edit, and delete sources
+- Any user with the feeds.add_source, feeds.change_source, or feeds.delete_source permissions can add, edit, and delete sources.